stylify/web/content/docs/profiler/index.md

 </script>
 ```

-Extension can be added into the profiler like this:
+Extension can be added to the profiler like this:

 ```js
 import { Profiler } from '@stylify/profiler';